CellCycleGAN: Spatiotemporal Microscopy Image Synthesis of Cell Populations using Statistical Shape Models and Conditional GANs: CellCycleGAN

 To model a sequence of different stages, we employ all identified shape models and perform a weighting of the shape models.
 First, all stage transitions in a sequence are determined and we temporally place Gaussian kernels centered above each transition point with $\sigma_s$ set to the frames per stage:

-A new shape $\tilde{\mathbf{x}}(t)$ at a time point $t$ can thus be assembled as a weighted sum of the shape models of all stages, where a set of consecutive states with the same label uses the same random vector $\mathbf{b}_{si}$:
+A new shape $\tilde{\mathbf{x}}(t)$ at a time $t$ can be assembled as a weighted sum of the shape models of all stages, where a sequence of states with the same label uses the same random vector $\mathbf{b}_{si}$:

 Each eigenvector is additionally scaled with a small normally distributed random factor $\epsilon \sim \mathcal{N}(0,0.1)$, such that multiple instances within a stage are slightly varying.
-The random factors were empirically determined and yielded sufficiently different shapes while avoiding to sample extreme shapes that are unlikely to be observed in practice.
+The random factors were empirically determined and yielded sufficiently different shapes while avoiding to sample unrealistic shapes.